Skip to main contentArrow Right

 Overview

-Descope is a modern CIAM platform purpose-built for developers who want to add secure authentication and user management without taking on unnecessary complexity.
-It combines visual workflows, prebuilt UI components, and support for B2C, B2B, partner, and agentic AI use cases.
+Descope is a modern, developer-first CIAM platform built to help teams add secure authentication and user management without unnecessary complexity.
+It combines visual workflows, prebuilt UI components, and flexible SDKs that work across B2C, B2B, partner, and agentic AI use cases.

 Descope Flows homepage